HealthTensor/policies/source/sections/breach_policy.md

 12. Sanctions: The organization shall have in place and apply appropriate sanctions against members of its workforce, Customers, and Partners who fail to comply with privacy policies and procedures.
 13. Retaliation/Waiver: HealthTensor may not intimidate, threaten, coerce, discriminate against, or take other retaliatory action against any individual for the exercise by the individual of any privacy right.
 The organization may not require individuals to waive their privacy rights under as a condition of the provision of treatment, payment, enrollment in a health plan, or eligibility for benefits.

-## HealthTensor PaaS Customer Responsibilities
+## HealthTensor SaaS Customer Responsibilities

 1. The HealthTensor Customer that accesses, maintains, retains, modifies, records, stores, destroys, or otherwise holds, uses, or discloses unsecured ePHI shall, without unreasonable delay and in no case later than 60 calendar days after discovery of a breach, notify HealthTensor of such breach.
 The Customer shall provide HealthTensor with the following information:
 	* A description of what happened, including the date of the breach, the date of the discovery of the breach, and the number of records and Customers affected, if known.